Seeking out unique experiences should be atop your list in Las Vegas, and few things are more unique than grabbing a drink at a hidden speakeasy.

 For the full speakeasy experience, I recommend using the secret door on the outside of the building (pictured below).
 You’ll know you’re in the right place when you spot the wooden barrel that denotes the entrance.

 Related: More information on the speakeasy at the Mob Museum including how to procure the daily password.

 Accessible via a discreet entryway inside the Commonwealth bar on Fremont East across the street from El Cortez, The Laundry Room is an intimate throwback to the prohibition era.

 With seating for only 22 available, admission to this downtown speakeasy is limited to reservation holders only (reservations can be made online here).

 With 27 signature cocktails on the menu, The Laundry Room is open daily from 6 pm – Late.
 The speakeasy entrance is marked with a wooden laundry pin.

 You’ll want to note some pretty specific rules you’ll need to adhere to at the Laundry Room.
 Specifically, there is no photography or loud talking allowed.
 A business casual dress code is also enforced.

 Hopefully, one of the above speakeasies in Las Vegas will fit your needs!
-Although a good chunk of Las vegas regulars are clued into their existence, there is still something special and exclusive about accessing a bar that many don’t know about.
+Although a good chunk of Las vegas regulars are clued into their existence, there is still something special and exclusive about accessing a hidden bar that many, if not most people, don’t know about.